 Frequently Asked Questions

-You can make an Ankle Injury compensation claim once you have a solid diagnosis from a doctor or medical professional.
+You can make a compensation claim once you have a solid diagnosis from a doctor or medical professional.
 To start you should take photographic evidence of the scene of the injury and the injuries that you have sustained and keep track of it over time.
 This will help strengthen your case.
 It is important that you begin the process of making a claim within three years of your accident, because you may not be able to after this period of time.
 To begin your claim for an ankle injury, please contact us today.

-Tylers Solicitors are no win, no fee accident claims solicitors, which means if you lose your case for your ankle injury claim, you do not pay us a fee.
+Yes – Tylers Solicitors are no win, no fee solicitors, which means if you lose your case for your ankle injury, you do not pay us a fee.
 Here at Tylers, our team of legal experts work hard and smart to ensure that you receive the maximum amount of compensation you deserve.

 Tylers Solicitors will always strive to get you the maximum compensation amount possible for the injuries you have suffered after your accident, along with any loss of earnings and medical costs incurred.
 We also value the solicitor/client relationship very highly throughout the claims process and believe that communication is the key to a successful claim.
 With years’ of industry experience combined with a team of expertly trained solicitors, you can be certain that your claim for compensation is within safe, professional hands.

 What are the Most Common Types of Ankle Injury?

 Spraining is a common ankle injury and happens when the muscles and tendons that surround the bone become overstretched.
 In more serious cases, those muscles and tendons can be torn, and surgery may be necessary to repair the damage.
 One of the immediate results of a sprained ankle is extreme pain followed by rapid swelling around the joint.
 It is important to keep weight off a sprained ankle until the swelling has gone as well as applying a cold surface to the wound as medical attention is sought.